 Misconceptions about the dangers of childhood fever are very common.
 Many San Francisco parents lose sleep and experience unnecessary stress due to unwarranted concerns about the harmful side effects of fever in their children.

-Fevers are part the body’s effort to activate the immune system, so they are one of our innate protective mechanisms.
+Fevers are part of the body’s effort to activate the immune system, so they are one of our innate protective mechanisms.
 Most fevers are good for children because fevers help them to fight infection.

-When To Worry About Your Child’s Fever
+When to Worry About Your Child’s Fever

 The body’s temperature normally fluctuates throughout the day and peaks in the late afternoon and evening.
 For instance, an oral or axillary (under the arm) temperature can be 97.6° F (36.5° C) in the morning and go to a high of 99.5° F (37.5° C) in the evening.
 Similarly, a rectal temperature can be as low as 98.4° F (36.9° C) in the morning and become as high as 100.3° F (38° C) in the late afternoon.

 If your child has a fever, remember to stay calm and use the following definitions to put your child’s fever into perspective (for children under 6 months old, you should immediately call your doctor):

 - 100-102 F (37.8-38.9 C): Low-grade fevers are beneficial (Try to keep temps here*).